Louise Showe

-Louise C. Showe, Ph.D., is a researcher and scientific director of the Genomics Facility and the Bioinformatics Facility at The Wistar Institute in Philadelphia.
-Her research focuses on functional genomics and how they can be used to better understand the immune system and cancer.
+Louise C. Showe is an American biomedical researcher who was scientific director of the Genomics Facility and the Bioinformatics Facility at The Wistar Institute in Philadelphia.
+Her research focused on functional genomics and how they can be used to better understand the immune system and cancer.
+She retired in 2024.

 Showe has said that being able to "globally screen gene expression patterns using genomics and proteomics appears to have injected a new level of enthusiasm for learning what is going on in complex cancers that have been particularly recalcitrant to therapy."
 Recently, Showe's research led to the creation of a blood test that could be used to test for lung cancer using a 29-gene assay.
 The company OncoCyte has partnered with Wistar to develop lung cancer diagnostic tests.